Our members use their brains and their brawn to help build a good life for the rest of us. That's why we do our best to honor your contributions.

 Leesa Husak is chosen as President of Building Trades Credit Union.

-1991—Building Trades Credit Union Becomes a National Charter
+1991—Building Trades Credit Union Converts to a National Charter

-Building Trades Credit Union becomes a national charter and changes its name to St. Paul Building Trades Federal Credit Union.
+Building Trades Credit Union converts from a state to a national charter and changes its name to St. Paul Building Trades Federal Credit Union.

 1992—St. Paul & Minneapolis Building Trades Federal Credit Unions Merge